SiTronXD/vkHarmonicsVirtualLights/README.md

 # Harmonics Virtual Lights
-A Vulkan implementation of HVLs for my bachelor thesis project.
-A more detailed description + screenshots will be added later.
+A Vulkan implementation of the paper "Harmonics Virtual Lights: Fast Projection of Luminance Field on Spherical Harmonics for Efficient Rendering" (https://doi.org/10.1111/cgf.14564) for my bachelor thesis project.
+The technique approximates global illumination in real-time with virtual lights.
+The virtual light sources make use of a spherical shape and utilize spherical harmonics for fast light projection and integration, rather than relying on numerical schemes.

 # Vulkan features used
 * Version 1.3